snoopyeom/Anomaly-Transformer/README.md

 F1 Score와 ROC AUC가 CPD 업데이트 횟수에 따라 그래프로 저장되며,
 각각 `f1_score.png`와 `roc_auc.png` 파일에서 확인할 수 있습니다.

+## Visualization Utilities

+The new module `utils/analysis_tools.py` provides helper functions for qualitatively inspecting continual learning behavior.

+- `plot_z_bank_tsne(model, loader, n_samples=500, save_path="z_bank_tsne.png")`
+  projects latent vectors from the model's `z_bank` and from the provided dataset loader using t-SNE, saving a scatter plot that compares their distributions.
+- `visualize_cpd_detection(series, penalty=20, save_path="cpd_detection.png")`
+  draws change points detected by `ruptures` on top of a sequence so that you can confirm whether CPD corresponds to actual distribution shifts.

+Directories in the provided `save_path` are created automatically, so you can use paths such as `outputs/z_bank_tsne.png` without pre-creating the folder.

+When using the VAE-based model (`--model_type transformer_vae`), these visualizations are generated automatically at the end of training and saved alongside the metric plots.

 ## Citation
 If you find this repo useful, please cite our paper.